The state of Idaho provides several veteran benefits. This page explains them.

 State Employment Preference

 Idaho state employment gives preference points for active duty veterans.
 Honorably discharged veterans get 5 preference points, disabled veterans get 10 preference points.
-Unremarried surviving spouses can get the same points as the veteran.
+Surviving spouses who have not remarried can get the same points as the veteran.

 Idaho offers military members and their families expedited processing for occupational licenses.
 They also accept credit for military training that is relevant to the occupational license/registration being applied for.